As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Therefore, they come in 9 different compartments in a box and do not have any sort of case which facilitates field use.
 Diamond is the mineral that is not included; this set does have a talc specimen.

-Because the minerals are in their natural form, you can see why this test kit is amazing for an entry into the world of geology.
+Because the minerals are in their natural form, you can see why this test kit is fantastic for an entry into the world of geology.

 Each rock has a sticker corresponding to its hardness and they can be used to scratch each other or other specimens to determine hardness.